 - The competition is open to works in any discipline, dealing with any aspect of Hungarian studies.

-- The copyright date must be either one or two years preceding the award year, i.e., for the 2017 competition, the published copyright date should be 2015 or 2016.
+- It must bear a copyright date of either one or two years preceding the award year (for the 2019 competition, the published copyright date should be 2017 or 2018).

-- Textbooks, edited volumes, translations, bibliographies, and reference works are ineligible.
+- Textbooks, collections, translations, bibliographies, and reference works are ineligible.

 - Authors may be of any nationality as long as the work is originally published in English.

-- Monographs that have received other prizes are eligible.
+- Books that have received other prizes are eligible.

-- Preference may be given to works by first-time authors and junior scholars early in their careers.
+- Strong preference will be given to works by first-time authors and junior scholars early in their careers

 Please send one copy of the nominated monograph to each Committee member (see addresses below).
-The Committee happily accepts either PDF or physical copies of books under consideration, which can be sent by email to the members directly.
-Nominations must be received no later than August 15, 2017.
+Nominations must be received no later than June 15, 2019.

-Both email and regular post submissions should be clearly marked as: “Hungarian Studies Association Book Prize Nomination.”
+Submissions should be clearly marked “Hungarian Studies Association Book Prize Nomination” and should also include the author’s contact information.

 The winner of the Hungarian Studies Association Book Prize will be chosen by the following scholars: